bankfrick/webapi-docs/source/includes/_accounts.md

 }
 ```

 Get the list of payment orders for a given account.
 This will forward to the transactions resource.
 Returns only orders that were created within the context of the online banking.
-Booked and external transactions must be retrieved using the camt.052/camt.053 services.
+Booked and external transactions can also be retrieved using the camt052/camt053 services.

 If a combination of filter parameters are applied, only orders that match all of the conditions are returned.